g0morra/meks-smart-author-widget/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Added a possibility for developers to override widget template through WordPress themes

 = 1.0.5 =
 * Added an option to specify custom URL and override author default archive link